sramkrishna/awesome-oneapi/README.md

 ### Misc

 * [MuSYCL](https://github.com/keryell/muSYCL) - muSYCL, the SYCL musical!
 This is a small music synthesizer to experiment with C++23 programming, design patterns and acceleration on hardware accelerators like GPU, FPGA or CGRA with the SYCL 2020 standard.
+* [SOS](https://github.com/Sandia-OpenSHMEM/SOS) - Sandia OpenSHMEM is an implementation of the OpenSHMEM specification over multiple Networking APIs, including Portals 4, the Open Fabric Interface (OFI), and UCX.
+Please click on the Wiki tab for help with building and using SOS.
 * [SYCL-samples](https://github.com/codeplaysoftware/SYCL-samples) - A collection of samples written using the SYCL standard for C++.